Remedying uncertainty representations in visual inference through Explaining-Away Variational Autoencoders: Discussion

 \section{Discussion}

-Deep generative models are praised for establishing a coherent framework for probabilistic machine learning \cite{ghahramani2015, Goodfellow2016}, and VAEs are particularly appealing as they establish a normative tool for learning of (and inference in) generative models of arbitrary complexity \cite{kingma2019}.
-However, our investigations consistently revealed systematic problems in VAEs uncertainty representations, which we argued stems from ignoring non-linear statistical dependencies characteristic of natural and artificial images.
-Motivated by generative models which employ multiplicative variables such as the GSM \cite{NIPS1999_6a5dfac4}, we incorporated a global scaling latent variable to VAEs.
-In these models, which we call EA-VAEs, the simultaneous high activation of a large number of local variables in the VAE can be \emph{explained away} by an increase in the global multiplicative variable.
-This allows EA-VAEs to effectively capture non-linear dependencies in the data and to reliably represent uncertainty in a wide range of visual tasks.
-Our analyses revealed the role of divisive normalization in the enhanced inference engine of EA-VAEs, providing further support for the benefit of neuroscience-inspired ideas in artificial intelligence \cite{Sinz2019}.
+Deep generative models are praised for establishing a coherent framework for probabilistic machine learning \cite{ghahramani2015, Goodfellow2016}, and VAEs are particularly appealing as they provide a normative tool for learning of (and inference in) generative models of arbitrary complexity \cite{kingma2019}.
+At the same time, the capacity of popular generative methods, and VAEs in particular, to faithfully represent the uncertainty of inferences has been put to question \cite{nalisnick2018deep}.
+This makes the systematic study of uncertainty representations in VAEs key to know when not to trust them, and find a potential way forward to improve them.
+Indeed, our investigations consistently revealed pervasive problems in uncertainty representation of VAEs, which we argued stems from ignoring non-linear statistical dependencies characteristic of natural and artificial images.
+Motivated by earlier computer vision insights that addressed these non-linear dependencies through multiplicative latent variables as in the Gaussian Scale Mixture (GSM) model \cite{NIPS1999_6a5dfac4}, we propose a novel framework that combines the simplicity and elegance of the VAE formulation with the flexibility of scale mixture models.
+In this model family, which we call EA-VAEs, the joint activation of a large number of local variables in the VAE can be \emph{explained away} by an increase in the global multiplicative variable.
+This allows EA-VAEs to effectively capture non-linear dependencies in the data.
+Critically, we show that while the inclusion of this explaining away variable was initially motivated by the need to adequately model contrast-related changes in the uncertainty of inferences over natural images, the benefits of the framework extend to a variety of issues in a wide array of computer vision domains.
+This includes the highly relevant issues of uncertainty quantification when faced with out-of-distribution, or corrupted data.
+Interestingly, our mathematical analyses of the EA-VAE model provided valuable insights into the geometrical properties of its learned representations, how these are fostered during training, and the corresponding mechanistic underpinnings of the solution.
+Indeed, our analyses revealed that along with the inductive bias introduced in the generative model, the recognition model of the VAE also underwent adaptation, developing signatures of divisive normalization, a widely reported motif in biological neural networks \cite{carandini2012normalization}.
+These results highlight the benefit of neuroscience-inspired ideas in artificial intelligence \cite{Sinz2019}.